 All 20 runners this century who had been beaten favourite last time out failed to win this.
 Two tried in 2017.
 No triers 2016.

 Big prices, Silver Concorde 16s, Briar Hill 25s Champagne Fever 16s, Cheltenian 14s, Cue Card 40s all winners in the last seven years.

-6 of last 14 not seen since Christmas.
+6 of last 15 not seen since Christmas.
 Silver Concorde won at Leopardstown on 28th December.

 Paul Webber – has trained two 4 yr olds to be placed Press Gang ’06, De Soto ‘05.
 Some time ago.

 Wealth Warning.
 Any decisions made (or not) or the basis of any information in this site are the sole responsibility of the reader.
 There is no obligation on me to follow my own advice (Gary).
 I take no responsibility for (but am keen to hear of) any factual errors.
 Previous years ‘stats on stats’ would suggest we may identify a decent priced winner from manageable groups every three or four races.
-I tend to improve as a tipster as the week goes on, possibly too concerned on the Tuesday.
+I tend to improve as a tipster as the week goes on, possibly too worried on the Tuesday.
 It is believed that Savello (2014 Grand Annual) took from Golden Chieftain (2013 3m hcap chase) the record for breaking the most stats in a race.
 Stands now at 8.
 Cole Harden equalised with 8 in the 2015 World Hurdle.
 Remember, after you have cursed/laughed at me and given up totally on trends, they will come back to bite.
 Always happens.
 Usually on Gold Cup Day Beware GO SEA - Groundless Optimism Syndrome Encouraged by Alcohol.
 A Cotswold condition very common at this time of year.